Bo Kimble: Coaching career

 In 2022, Kimble was appointed as head coach of the boys' basketball team at Overbrook High School in Philadelphia.
 His brother, Jabbar, serves as his assistant coach.

 Personal life

 He starred in the 1991 movie Heaven is a Playground as fictional high school student Matthew Lockhart.
 Kimble co-founded and sits on the board of directors of Forty-Four for Life Foundation, a non-profit organization involved in reducing cardiac related fatalities.

 Los Angeles County declared July 17, 1990, "Bo Kimble Day" for "not only for his accomplishments on the court, but for providing a positive role model for Los Angeles' youth."

 On March 7, 2011, Kimble traveled to Holland, Michigan, to meet with Fennville High School and Lawrence High School's varsity basketball team.
-Fennville had just lost their star player, Wes Leonard, after he collapsed and died moments after hitting the winning shot in the team's 57–55 overtime victory over Bridgman High School in the last game of the regular season.
-Leonard's death, caused by cardiac arrest due to an enlarged heart, occurred one day shy of the 21st anniversary of Hank Gathers' death.
+Fennville had just lost Wes Leonard, after he collapsed and died moments after hitting the winning shot in the team's 57–55 overtime victory over Bridgman High School.
+Leonard's death was caused by cardiac arrest due to an enlarged heart.